bmsbharathi/react-blog/README.md

 # react-blog
 A simple blog created with react.
-[Json Server](https://www.npmjs.com/package/json-server) from NPM is used as the backend server.
+[Json Server](https://www.npmjs.com/package/json-server) from npm is used as the backend server.
+The data for Json Server will be available in `data/posts.json`.

 <hr />

 ## Running the App

 ### Starting the JSON Server
-The data for Json Server will be available in `data/posts.json`.

 The JSON Server automatically creates CRUD APIs (GET, PUT, POST, DELETE) for the entities available in the JSON file.

 ```json-server --watch data/posts.json --port 8000```